-© Areez Katki 2023
+© Areez Katki 2025

 (he/they)

-Born 1989, Mumbai, India
+b.
+1989, Mumbai, India

 Lives and works between Tāmaki Makaurau

-Auckland, Aotearoa NZ and Mumbai, India
+auckland NZ and Mumbai, IN

 SELECTED SOLO EXHIBITIONS